louischatriot/node-redis-pubsub/README.md

   , config = { port: 6379       // Port of your locally running Redis server
-             , scope: 'demo'    // Use a scope to prevent two NRPs from sharing messages , host: '10.0.0.1' // Specifiy the redis server host, defaults to 127.0.0.1 , extraParameters: {} // Any extra parameters that may be passed to the redis.createClient() method.
+             , scope: 'demo'    // Use a scope to prevent two NRPs from sharing messages , host: '10.0.0.1' // Specifiy the redis server host, defaults to 127.0.0.1 }
-             }
   , nrp = new NRP(config);      // This is the NRP client